-- Purchases treated water from the City of Blaine which obtains its water from wells in the Franconia-Mt.
-Simon, Franconia-Eau Claire, Quaternary Buried Artesian, Ironton-Mt.
-Simon, Jordan-Mt.
-Simon, and Jordan-Galesville aquifers - A 309-foot-deep well that draws water from the Quaternary Buried Artesian aquifer.
+- Purchases treated water from the City of Blaine which obtains its water from wells in the Tunnel City-Mt.Simon, Tunnel City-Eau Claire, Quaternary Buried Artesian, Wonewoc-Mt.Simon, Jordan-Mt.Simon, and Jordan-Wonewoc aquifers - A 309-foot-deep well that draws water from the Quaternary Buried Artesian aguifer.

-The Minnesota Department of Health has determined that the source(s) used to supply your drinking water is not particularly susceptible to contamination.
+The Minnesota Department of Health has made a determination as to how vulnerable our systems' source(s) of water may be to future contamination incidents.
 If you wish to obtain the entire source water assessment regarding your drinking water, please call 651-201-4700 or 1-800-818-9318 (and press 5) during normal business hours.
 Also, you can view it on line at www.health.state.mn.us/divs/eh/water/swp/swa.

-Call 763-784-2792 if you have guestions about the City of Lexington drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.
+Call 763-784-2792 if you have questions about the City of Lexington drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.